 Tis the season — to go broke.
 Amid the travel, parties, and gift-giving, many of us are in danger of suffering from holiday debt hangover.
-According to a Credit Karma survey, in 2019 one in four Americans plans on going into debt from the holidays.
-What’s more, one in 10 plans on taking out a loan to cover their debt.
+According to a Credit Karma survey, in 2021 one in three Americans plans on going into debt from the holidays.
 To avoid going into debt in the first place, you can drum up new ways to rake in more money.
 Here are a few to consider:

 Ask Your Boss for Overtime

 Are you a non-exempt employee and eligible for overtime?
 There might be opportunities for you to take on additional work at the end of the year.
 If co-workers are on vacation and there are shifts to fill or tasks to complete, you might be able to swoop in and work extra hours.

 When I worked for a calendar publisher, the end of the year was our crunch time.
 I would have a sit-down with my boss to see if there was anything I could help with.
 What’s more, I’ve worked on special projects for different departments that needed an extra set of hands.
 While it might be unconventional to be involved with a different department, my employer didn’t have to go through the hassle of hiring temps.

 Get a Seasonal Gig